Antidiuretic Hormone (ADH)

 - Nephrogenic diabetes insipidus originates in the kidney and is associated with a lack of response to ADH, causing an inability to concentrate urine.
 It may be inherited or caused by a variety of kidney diseases.

-Both types of diabetes insipidus lead to the excretion of large quantities of dilute urine.
+Both types of diabetes insipidus lead to large volumes of dilute urine eliminated by the kidneys.

-The antidiuretic hormone (ADH) test is used to help detect, diagnose, and determine the cause of antidiuretic hormone deficiencies and excesses.
+The antidiuretic hormone (ADH) test may be used to help detect, diagnose, and determine the cause of antidiuretic hormone deficiency or excess.
 However, this test is not widely used; diagnoses of these conditions are often based on clinical history and other laboratory tests, such as blood and urine osmolality as well as electrolytes.

 When is it ordered?